bylucaspaiva/Linktivities/README.md

 ## Run
 ``
-clone this project
+clone this project,
-on the api folder run: dotnet run and then go to Client-App and run yarn install then run yarn start and on localhost:3000 use lucas@test.com and Pa$$w0rd to test the web app ``
+on the api folder run: dotnet run, and then go to Client-App and run yarn install, then run yarn start and on localhost:3000 use lucas@test.com and Pa$$w0rd to test the web app ``